jacket-code/Cocos3DEditor/README.md

 # Cocos3DEditor
-3D Viewer and Editor for cocos2d-x
+3DViewer and Editor for cocos2d-x